About Noosaga

 Use It Before Deeper Work

 Noosaga works best before deeper reading starts.
-Use it to compare rival frameworks, see which approaches overlapped historically, and surface unfamiliar vocabulary before opening the textbook, paper, archive, or primary source.
+Use it to compare rival frameworks, ask where a question belongs, see which approaches overlapped historically, and surface unfamiliar vocabulary before opening the textbook, paper, archive, or primary source.

-It is useful for a self-directed first pass, a course pre-reading exercise, a writer's research orientation, or a researcher looking for adjacent debates.
-The workflow is the same in each case: see the map first, then choose where to go deep.
+It is useful for a self-directed first pass, a course pre-reading exercise, a writers research orientation, or a researcher looking for adjacent debates.
+The pattern is the same in each case: see the map first, then choose where to go deep.

 Read more: Trust & Provenance (includes notes for researchers and educators)